-Request for Step 2 Review
+Neutral, Internal Resolution of Policy Disputes Request for Step 2

+Review

-Date Received by President or Designation gnee:
+Date Received by President or Designee:

 COMPLAINANT STEP 2 COMPLAINT REPRESENTATIVE

 NAME: NAME:

 SCHOOL/COLLEGE: MAILING ADDRESS:

 DEPT:

 OFFICE PHONE: OFFICE PHONE:

-ne President or designee review the complaint of 1 Complaint Form and issue a decision
+that the President or designee review the complaint as set Complaint Form and issue a decision providing the remedy

-on, by (check one): ma view with the President's or designee's Office il (certified or registered, restricted delivery,; personal delivery; other
+by (check one): mail (certifie for review with the President's or designee's Office on, d or registered, restricted delivery, return receipt ery; other (specify)

-Si gnature of Complainant:
+Signature of Complainant:

 appropriate line.
-If complainant is r by (check one - representative should sign on epresented by the UFF or legal counsel, all o to the complainant's representative):
+If complain mplaint by (check one - representative should sign on nant is represented by the UFF or legal counsel, all buld go to the complainant's representative):

 UFF

 Legal Counsel

 Myself

-(See page 2 for additional requirement ents.)
+(See page 2 for additional requirements.)